10 Best UNESCO World Heritage Sites in America

 Fortification wall of Old San Juan

 We’re adding this site as a nod to cruise lovers.
-UNESCO includes San Juan among America’s World Heritage Sites, and Puerto Rico is the jumping-off point for southern Caribbean cruises.
+UNESCO recognizes San Juan as one of America’s World Heritage Sites, and Puerto Rico serves as the starting point for cruises in the southern Caribbean.
 So try to spend some time in port before or after your cruise.

-ⓘ TIP: Three of the forts are in Old San Juan and are accessible by foot or free tram.
-If you can manage the heat, the best time to visit is May through October, when cruise ship passengers don’t crowd the streets.
+ⓘ PRO TIP: You can reach three of the forts in Old San Juan by foot or free tram.
+If you can handle the heat, the best time to visit is May through October, when cruise ship passengers don’t crowd the streets.

 Here is some more information to help you plan your own trip.